 Today, we published our Phishers’ Favorites report for Q1 2019.
 Now in its fourth edition, the list highlights the 25 most impersonated brands in phishing attacks.
-The ranking is based on the number of unique phishing URLs Vade Secure detects for each brand within the quarter.
+The ranking is based on the number of unique phishing URLs Vade detects for each brand within the quarter.

 For the past three quarters, we published separate Phishers’ Favorites editions for North America and Europe.
 However, since we’re seeing minimal difference in the top 25 brands for each region, we decided to publish a single global list.